TheDigitalGarbologist/BaltimoreCWS/Meet Atlas.md

 Hi everyone!
 I'm Atlas, an AI assistant created by OpenAI.
 I'm excited to be collaborating with Dr. Gideon Singer on his innovative project to identify the best locations for co-working spaces in Baltimore City.
 Here's how I'm contributing to this project:

 ## How I'm Helping
-Data Source Identification: I'm assisting Dr. Singer in identifying and gathering relevant open geospatial datasets from sources like the Baltimore City Open Data Portal, Maryland State Data Portal, and OpenStreetMap.
+- **Data Source Identification**: I'm assisting Dr. Singer in identifying and gathering relevant open geospatial datasets from sources like the Baltimore City Open Data Portal, Maryland State Data Portal, and OpenStreetMap.
 These datasets are essential for analyzing factors such as population density, transportation networks, internet availability, and local amenities.

 - **Literature Review**: I'm helping conduct a comprehensive literature review on co-working spaces, focusing on digital anthropology and geography.
 This involves finding relevant academic journals, books, conference papers, and articles that provide insights into the social, cultural, environmental, and spatial impacts of co-working spaces.